tunde99/AMMI-2020-SPEECH-COURSE/README.md

 African Institute for Mathematical Sciences (AIMS) Ghana

 ### Credits
-Many thanks to the following persons for their contributions:
+Many thanks to the following contributors:

 Dattijo Murtala Makama - for providing native speaker version of the frog story.

 Abubakr Babiker - for data preprocessing.

+Laurent Besacier - for initiating the project